 Faculty Competition for Graduate Research Assistantship (GRA)

-The University of Tennessee, Knoxville Office of Research and Engagement (ORE) is pleased to invite applications for the FY16 Summer Graduate Research Assistantship (GRA) Program.
-(Download the FY17 Summer GRA Application Form.)
+The University of Tennessee Office of Research and Engagement (ORE) is pleased to invite applications for the FY19 Summer Graduate Research Assistantship (GRA) Program.

-This program provides awards of $3,600 to graduate students to supplement and enhance research support.
-This program is supported by the ORE Scholarly and Research Incentive Funds (SARIF) to help foster excellence in research, scholarship and creative activity across all disciplines.
+The program provides awards of $3,600 that will enable graduate students to supplement and enhance research support.
+The program is supported by the ORE Scholarly and Research Incentive Funds (SARIF) to help foster excellence in research, scholarship and creative activity across all disciplines.
 ORE welcomes applications from members of the faculty in all academic disciplines.
 The GRA positions will be awarded on a competitive basis for support of the proposed research/scholarship endeavors.

 Funding for the GRAs will be awarded primarily on the merits of the proposed research/scholarship opportunities, feasibility of the proposed project, past and potential productivity of the investigator(s), the award’s potential for increasing publication output and external funding, other available funding to the faculty member, alignment with UT’s strategic goals and objectives, as well as the research/scholarship priorities identified by the colleges/departments.

-- Award stipends are set at $3,600 for a 3-month period (May, June, & July) of research activity in the summer term.
+- Award stipends are set at $3,600 for a three-month period (May, June, and July) of research activity in the summer term.

 - Award stipends are to support the student at 50% level of effort during the summer to conduct the research identified in the proposal.

 - Payment to the student is to be processed by the faculty member’s department.
 This can be done by adding an appointment for the student or through additional pay.
-The full amount of the award will be transferred by the Office of Research to the faculty member’s department this fiscal year.
+The full amount of the award will be transferred by ORE to the faculty member’s department this fiscal year.

-- Proposal (Two-page maximum, no fixed form, see requirements below)
+- Proposal (two-page maximum, no fixed format, see requirements below)

-The project proposal should be jointly prepared by the member of the faculty and the named graduate student.
-It should consist of a two-page maximum, single-spaced (minimum 12 pt. type with one inch margins) narrative description of the project that details:
+The project proposal should be jointly prepared by the faculty member and the named graduate student.
+It should consist of a two-page maximum, single-spaced (minimum 12 pt. font with one inch margins) narrative description of the project that details:

 - The project title.